jrdnh/respread/README.md

 ### `cached_series`

-`Series` instances will add any methods wrapped with the `cached_series` decorator to the `.children` dict at initialization.
+`Series` instances will add any methods wrapped with the `cached_series` decorator to the `children` dict at initialization.

 Functions built by the `cached_series` decorator use functool's `cache` wrapper to store values.
 Caching improves performance in many cases.
 It also minimizes the impact of Python's recursion limitaions by enabling iterative calculations.